Title: What is the successful project

 Reason.

 There are no projects that do not have some form of risks and difficulties.
-Every successful project stands out with the ability to foresee, recognize and control risks.
-Risk management is also after the fact and plans prepared for dealing with those risks which if not managed can escalate into serious problems.
+Every successful project stands out with the ability to foresee, recognize, and control risks.
+Risk management is also after the facts and plans prepared for dealing with those risks which if not managed can escalate into serious problems.
 It also calls for a logical way of addressing challenges that come out of the blue.Good project management teams are those that constantly evaluate the risks involved in the project, devise plans of action if those risks come to pass, and are prepared to embrace the changes.
 Good risk management comprises strategies on how risks should be detected, evaluated, and controlled to active strategies.
-Moreover, a proactive approach towards dealing with problems encourages team members to resolve them as they occur instead of allowing them to become worse.
-This is how large disruptions of activities during the course of a project are avoided and how projects can run smoothly even where risks are encountered.
+Moreover, a proactive approach to dealing with problems encourages team members to resolve them as they occur instead of allowing them to become worse.
+This is how large disruptions of activities during a project are avoided and how projects can run smoothly even where risks are encountered.

 6: Engagement and Satisfaction of Stakeholders